vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 to spend the Vassa.
 Some group-of-seventeen bhikkhus waited for them to fix it up, then drove them out, forcibly taking over the dwelling.

-The offence relates to acting out of anger as a primary impulse.
+The offense relates to acting out of anger as a primary impulse.
 Frustrated greed also produces anger (not getting the hut one wished for).

-There is no offence if one's primary motivation is not anger.
+There is no offense if one's primary motivation is not anger.
 For example, the guest monk might have to evict a bhikkhu who is holding onto a dwelling after being told to leave.
 There may be anger, but it is not the primary impulse.